sedostheatre/sedos.co.uk/input/events/the-effect-workshop-and-auditions.md

 **ETHNICITY**

 There are no characters of any specific ethnicity in the show, and we are keen to see a diverse group of auditionees for all the roles.
-In line with Sedos' desire to reflect our community as far as possible we would strongly encourage people to audition irrespective of their ethnic background
+In line with Sedos' desire to reflect our community as far as possible we would strongly encourage people to audition irrespective of their ethnic background.

 # [FULL AUDITION NOTICE](https://drive.google.com/file/d/1mrLGSUW4XOwhLkWnCu_UVazeXP9d2JKc/view)